Our national colours are red (universal brotherhood) and white (purity), but our people occuppy a range of grey. How grey?

 It was as though Changi Airport is really only for shopping and letting the kids run around like sheep on a prairie (refer to point above).

 We are described as a sunny island, but we are not a top user or producer of solar technology.
 How so?
 We are also rainy, if not cloudy, for many months of the year

 And that does not solve our water issues.

 Despite being surrounded by water, this island is so short of water that we had to resort to refining our body excretions to meet our water demands.
 It’s either that, or to endure endless threats from our neighbour of whom we import our remaining water from (and note, this water still needs to be treated).

 Interestingly, the water derived from reverse-osmosis that is Newater is mainly supplied to factories, because of their demand for highly uncontaminated water.

 And SG-eans are afraid to drink this pure water.

 And interestingly, having our water of best quality diverted to corporations for their usage does not receive much flak from the citizens known for complaining for every other thing.

 And speaking of paradox, SG-eans are known to be bad in providing customer service.
 Ironically, one of our prides, the national carrier, is best known for its bespoke service.

-Similarly, for a country this small, we have 4 national carriers.
+Similarly, for a country this small, we have 1 national carrier with 3 brands.